ansonl/ansonl.github.io/_posts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 ### To be continued?

-Bookmark and check back soon for future posts on wiring up your remote key fob for Bluetooth Low Energy vehicle security control and more [decoding ACP messages](#/acp_graph) for hybrid energy flow information.

 <figure>
 <img alt="AUX5.5 stacked" data-src="{{ '/wp-content/uploads/2017/07/aux_5-5_stacked.jpg' | prepend:site.baseurl }}" class="lazyload" />
-<figcaption>BLE control to come in a future post along with ACP energy flow decoding.</figcaption>
+<figcaption>BLE control to come in the future with more ACP energy flow decoding.</figcaption>
 </figure>

+Bookmark and check back soon for future posts on wiring up your remote key fob for Bluetooth Low Energy vehicle security control and more [decoding ACP messages](#/acp_graph) for hybrid energy flow information.